frc1678/lime-plotter/README.md

 ## Reading from logs

-lime-plotter.py can be run with a *-L* switch to load CSV files from a file, multiple files, or a directory.
+*lime-plotter* can be run with a *-L* switch to load CSV files from a file, multiple files, or a directory.
 EG calling it as:

-    lime-plotter.py -L DIR
+    lime-plotter -L DIR

 Will load all the files it can from the *DIR* directory.
 Table names will be assumed from the CSV file names.